dpenkler/linux-usbtmc/README.md

 }
 ```

-### USBTMC488_IOCTL_GET_SRQ_STB
+### USBTMC_IOCTL_GET_SRQ_STB

-This ioctl works the same way as USBTMC488_IOCTL_READ_STB but instead
-of requesting the STB from the device it returns the STB that
+This ioctl instead of requesting the STB from the device it returns
-was sent with the device SRQ message.
-If no other SRQ occurs between two
+the STB that was sent with the device in the last SRQ message.
+If no
-successive calls to USBTMC488_IOCTL_GET_SRQ_STB a zero value STB is returned.
+other SRQ occurs between two successive calls to
-A valid STB will always have the RQS/MSS bit set.
+USBTMC_IOCTL_GET_SRQ_STB an ENOMSG error is signaled.

 Note: The GET_SRQ_STB ioctl clears the SRQ condition in the driver but
 it has no effect on the status byte of the device.

+### USBTMC_IOCTL_GET_STB

+This ioctl always reads the STB from the device and returns the
+unmodified STB in the argument.
+It does not clear the SRQ condition in
+the driver.

 ### New ioctls to enable and disable local controls on an instrument